Cloudbox/autoscan/README.md

 Autoscan has an accompanying docker image which can be found on [Docker Hub](https://hub.docker.com/repository/docker/cloudb0x/autoscan).

-Autoscan requires access to the following files:

-- All files being passed between the triggers and the targets. \
+Autoscan requires access to all files being passed between the triggers and the targets. \
 *Just mount the source directory, for many people this is `/mnt/unionfs`.*
-- The Plex database (make sure you mount the folder, not the db file directly). \
-  *Only when using Plex as a target.*
-- The Emby database (make sure you mount the folder, not the db file directly). \
-  *Only when using Emby as a target.*

 Make sure these files are available within the Autoscan container.
 Remember that you MUST use [rewriting rules](#rewriting-paths) if paths are not identical between triggers, autoscan and targets.
 These rules can be set from the config for each trigger and target individually.